905-697-9992 Bowmanville, Ontario

 With technology constantly advancing, new kinds of software and applications appear pretty frequently on the market.

-Some practical technology courses for seniors offered by Techboomers.com include:
+Some practical technology courses for seniors offered by Tech Life Unity (formerly Techboomers.com) include:

 ● Antivirus software and how they work